 Where is the Mother’s Center?

-MCCNJ has regular daytime activities at the Garwood Presbytarian Church.
-Off-site activities are scheduled at parks, playgrounds or local businesses.
+Usually, we would host regular daytime activities at the Garwood Presbytarian Church, with off-site activities at parks, playgrounds or local businesses.

 History of our Mother’s Center

 After reading an article in a sociological journal about a Mothers’ Center on Long Island, Carol Goodman advertised in the Suburban News, searching for women interested in starting a local Mothers’ Center.
 Five women met in July of 1978.
 At that time, no one but the moms themselves seemed to understand that motherhood comes with isolation and frustration as well as joy.
 Through peer-facilitated discussion groups, moms could share their experiences with other moms in a trusting, respectful environment.

 In February of 1979, the Mothers’ Center of Central New Jersey welcomed members with a workshop at the Scotch Plains Library on the “Stress of Motherhood.”
 Thereafter, evening groups met in a members’ homes.
 During the second year workshops and groups were held at the Westfield Public School Administration Building.
 That same year we sponsored an all-day conference entitled “Mother Care: Viewing Motherhood as a Growth Experience,” a dramatic outreach to the community.